South Africa Holidays

 - Go Whale Watching

-- Venture into KwaZulu-Natal to take in the epic Drakensburg Mountains
+- Venture into KwaZulu-Natal from Durban to take in the epic Drakensburg Mountains

 Picture “Africa” and most people will conjure up images of golden sunsets dipping below dusty savannah grassland silhouetted by Acacia tress, possibly sprinkled with a few Widebeest or other large game.
 Almost everyone venturing to the Rainbow nation wants to experience this scene, ideally after a successful game drive with the accompanying sounds of an ice cold Gin and tonic fizzing away quietly on an adjacent table.
 The opportunity to view Lions, Leopards, Cheetah, Rhino, Elephants, Hippos and other animals synonymous with Safari is often the main draw when visiting this vast country at the Southern tip of this fascinating continent.
 For this reason an African Safari is number one on most South Africa Itineraries and, indeed, this list of things to do in South Africa.
 South Africa has an incredible wealth of National Parks which makes going on an African Safari conducive to all itineraries.